mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `getPreviousMonth` method

-The `getPreviousMonth` method have been removed, you can use the `addMonths` method instead:
+The `getPreviousMonth` method have been removed.
+You can use the `addMonths` method instead:

 ```diff
 -const previousMonth = adapter.getPreviousMonth(value);